Blog

 Single Nucleotide Polymorphisms (SNPs) are single-base changes in the DNA sequence, and they occur frequently throughout the genome.
 These variations make SNPs ideal molecular markers for identifying genetic differences between individuals or populations.
 Due to their abundance and distribution, SNPs are used in a wide range of genetic studies, including:

 Additionally, insertions and deletions (Indels) are another valuable type of genetic variation, involving the addition or removal of small sequences of DNA.
-Indels are particularly useful in population genetics, trait mapping, and disease association studies.
+Indels are particularly useful in applications from trait mapping in crops to population studies in wild fish stocks.

-Both SNPs and Indels can be genotyped using allele-specific PCR techniques, and assay design and chemistry play a crucial role in ensuring reliable detection, particularly in high-throughput applications.
+Both SNPs and Indels can be genotyped using allele-specific PCR techniques, and assay design and chemistry play a crucial role in ensuring reliable detection, particularly in high-throughput agricultural, aquaculture, and life science research.

 Why Assay Design Matters

 A genotyping assay is only as effective as its design.
-Poorly designed assays can lead to off-target amplification, allele dropout, or inconsistent results.
+Poorly designed assays can lead to off-target amplification, allele dropout, or inconsistent results — whether you’re screening for a plant disease resistance allele, confirming livestock parentage, or detecting a sex-linked marker in fish.
 A successful SNP genotyping assay depends on multiple factors, including the target sequence, flanking regions, polymorphism context, and detection chemistry.

 Here are several critical considerations when designing your PCR-based genotyping assays: